ypid/seafile-wiki/Seafile-server-data-backup-and-recovery.md

 ### Backing up Seafile library data ###

-The data files are all stored in the `haiwen` directory, so just back up the whole directory.
+The data files are all stored in the `/data/haiwen` directory, so just back up the whole directory.

-It's best to keep a separate copy of the data directory for each backup.
-This ensures old backup images won't be overwritten by new backup.
-But you can also use rsync to save backup space (with caution).

-We use rsync on our backup machine to pull the directory on machine A. Supposed your data directory is `/data/haiwen` Command looks like:
+We use rsync on machine B to pull the directory on machine A. Supposed your data directory is `/data/haiwen` Command looks like:

-    mkdir /backup
-    rsync -azv --ignore-existing user@A:/data/haiwen /backup/
+    B> rsync -azv --ignore-existing user@A:/data/haiwen /backup/data

+This command backup the data directory to `/backup/data/haiwen`.
 The `--ignore-existing` option tells rsync not to overwrite existing files on the backup destination.

-Also you might want to set up a script framework that calls such a command via `cron`.
-Rule looks like:

-     0 3 * * * rsync -azv --ignore-existing user@A:/data/haiwen /backup/

-This will perform backup operation on 3:00 am everyday.
+This is necessary for maintaining data integrity on the backup side.

+### Marking the backup as complete

+As mentioned before, it's important to use a complete backup for restoration.
+So after the above two steps finish successfully, we'll write a marker file to indicate the last backup is complete.

+    B> touch /backup/marker-files/`date +"%Y-%m-%d-%H-%k-%M"`

+The complete time of the backup is recorded in the marker file name.
+So you can easily tell which is the last successful backup.

 ## Restore from backup ##

 Recovery is what really matters.
 To restore your Seafile instance: